 Click to watch an interview with the artist, as she talks about her work.

 Jessie Dunlop (b.1988) is a visual artist, with a background in archaeology and museums.
-Dunlop’s work has been described as “otherworldly” and is peopled by characters and strange landscapes, drawn from her imagination.
-Originally from England, she now calls Penticton ( British Columbia, Canada) home.
+Dunlop’s work has been described as “otherworldly, magical and haunting”.
+It is peopled by characters and strange creatures, drawn from her imagination.
+Originally from England, she now calls the Okanagan Valley (Canada) home.
 She is inspired by history, old photos, and half-remembered stories from the past.

 An Interview with the Artist